paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 The JSON object corresponds to one of the requested items whose `type` was `"value"` or `"descendantsValues"`.

-If the `key` is not associated with a storage value in the trie, then no response is generated.
+If the `key` is not associated with a storage value in the trie, then no response is generated in the `"result"` vector for this item.

 Returned when the `type` of the query was `"value"`: